djradon/public-notes/email.gfo-users-gfo-presential-persistent-perpetuant.md

 ## Thoughts

 - no follow-up!?
-- can't find any other mentions of "Perpetuant"
+- can't find any other mentions of "Perpetuant", even the "half-sentence"
+-  the perpetuant seems abstract-ish.

+### Perpetuant vs Life

+- @chatgpt.4o: The perpetuant (e.g., the person) is the subject that participates in the process of living.
+While the perpetuant exists continuously, the process of living is broken into temporal parts (events, stages of life) that the perpetuant experiences.

 ### chatgpt4.o